dgbsg/Three-stage-model/README.md

 v = Table[{i - Bins - 1, Re[PP[[i]]]}, {i, Bins + 1, 2*Bins + 1}];
 pG = ListPlot[v, PlotRange -> All]
 ```
 `G` is the generating function.
-If you care about the probability distribution of mRNA, swap the positions of w1 and w2, and the whole code is [exact_solution_Model_II.nb]()
+If you care about the probability distribution of mRNA, swap the positions of w1 and w2, check [exact_solution_Model_II.nb]() for more details.

 __2.__ The population SSA results of Model IV in the article can be invoked with `population_SSA`
 ```